vytaux/waa-project-react-frontend/README.md

 ## Project Overview

 Welcome to our CS 545 project!
-Our aim is to create a Property Management System using Spring Boot for the backend and React for the frontend.
+This is a Property Management System using Spring Boot for the backend and React for the frontend.
 During this project, we gained invaluable hands-on experience in web application architecture.

 ## Technologies Used